Manual scavenging: Other countries

-Manual emptying of toilets also took place in Europe.
-Historically the excreta was known as night soil and in Tudor England the workers were called gong farmers.
+Historically, manual emptying of toilets also took place in Europe.
+The excreta was known as night soil and in Tudor England the workers were called gong farmers.

-In Pakistan municipalities still rely on Christian sweepers.
+In Pakistan, municipalities mostly rely on Christian sweepers.
 In the city of Karachi, sweepers keep the sewer system flowing, using their bare hands to unclog crumbling drainpipes of feces, plastic bags and hazardous hospital refuse, part of the 1,750 million litres of waste the city's 20 million residents produce daily.
 Christians make up a small percentage of Pakistan's population, and they fill majority of the sweeper jobs.
 When Karachi's municipality tried to recruit Muslims to unclog gutters, they refused to get down into the sewers, instead sweeping the streets.
 The job was left to Christians and lower-caste Hindus.

-Waste storage practices in homes in Sierra Leone are poor, adding to collection difficulties.
-Unsorted waste is often stored in old leaky buckets, and used plastic bags instead of a bin lined with plastic bags.
-Like most African countries, waste collection is a problem.
-Garbage collected by collection workers, who are not provided with personal protective equipment like gloves, from communal skips is moved straight for the city’s two disposal sites.
+In Sierra Leone, waste storage practices in homes are poor, adding to collection difficulties.
+Unsorted waste is often stored in old plastic bags and leaky buckets instead of plastic bag-lined bins.
+Like most African countries, waste collection in Sierra Leone is a problem.
+Garbage collected by collection workers, who are not provided with personal protective equipment like gloves, from communal skips is moved straight for the city's two disposal sites.
 Scavengers try to earn a living from scouring through rotting rubbish, plastic bags and raw sewage for discarded things they can sell.